Growing exceptional grapes in the Malvern Hills

-We are committed to growing the best possible Pinot Noir grapes in the Malvern Hills.
-Our first, 2023 vintage is set to be released in December 2025.
+We are committed to growing the best possible Pinot Noir grapes to make unforgettable wines.
+The 2023 Marlbank Blanc de Noirs - our first vintage - will be released in December 2025.

 Welcome to Marlbank Vineyard

-Located just east of the Malvern Hills in an Area of Outstanding Natural Beauty, Marlbank Farmhouse has a long history of growing apples and pears, producing renowned cider and perry well into the 20th century.
+Located just east of the Malvern Hills in an Area of Outstanding Natural Beauty, Marlbank has a long history of fruit growing.
+Apples and pears, producing renowned cider and perry, were grown here well into the 20th century.

-Today, it brings me such joy to continue this Marlbank tradition by growing award-winning Pinot Noir grapes in a one-acre hand-crafted vineyard on the property.
-The marl soils have been washed down from the Malvern Hills for centuries, giving us a terroir similar to some of the best vineyards in Burgundy, itself famous for growing Pinot Noir grapes.
+Today, it brings me much joy to bring a new twist to this Marlbank tradition by growing 1500 Pinot Noir vines in a one-acre, hand-cultivated vineyard on the property.
+The marl soils have been washed down from the Malvern Hills for millennia, giving us a terroir similar to some of the best vineyards in Burgundy, famous for growing Pinot Noir grapes.

-Our 2023 Blanc de Noirs has been crowned Best Pinot Noir at the London Tasting Awards — a proud moment for Marlbank Vineyard and English wine.
+Our 2023 Marlbank Blanc de Noirs was crowned Best Pinot Noir wine and won Gold Award for white wines at the 2025 London Tasting Awards — a humbling moment for Marlbank Vineyard and English wine.

 Our latest blogs